jacobbweber/jacobbweber-github.io/_posts/2024-1-4-AWX-on-k3s-or-minikube.md

 ensure CRDs are installed first
 ```

-After doing some research I learned in Kubernetes, a CRD needs to be created before any custom resources based on that CRD can be deployed.
+After doing some research I learned in Kubernetes, a CRD may need to be created before any custom resources based on that CRD can be deployed.
 This is because the CRD defines the schema used by the Kubernetes API to understand and manage the custom resource.

 Since I was specifying both in one file "The Image for AWX-Operator and the AWX CRD" Sometimes the AWX-Operator deployment would finish fast enough and sometimes it wouldn't, which is why I was getting this intermittently in my testing.